mikethwolff/Image-Classification-with-Amazon-SageMaker/README.md

 ## Model Deployment

 For this experiment whe chose the Resnet-50 (residual neural network).
 ResNet50 is a deep convolutional neural network (CNN) architecture that was developed by Microsoft Research in 2015.
 It is a variant of the popular ResNet architecture, which stands for “Residual Network.”
-The “50” in the name refers to the number of layers in the network, which is 50 layers deep.
-(Source: [This](https://medium.com/@nitishkundu1993/exploring-resnet50-an-in-depth-look-at-the-model-architecture-and-code-implementation-d8d8fa67e46f) article takes an In-Depth Look at the Model Architecture.)
+The “50” in the name refers to the number of layers in the network, which is 50 layers deep. ([This](https://medium.com/@nitishkundu1993/exploring-resnet50-an-in-depth-look-at-the-model-architecture-and-code-implementation-d8d8fa67e46f) article takes an In-Depth Look at the Model Architecture.)

 **Model Deployment and Testing Steps:**
 **Training Job Monitoring:** Fetches details of the latest training job for review, including the job name, client, and description.<br>